Skip to main content

 The Professional's How-to Guide for Rooftop Installations of Inflatables

 Rooftop installations of cold-air inflatables are not something to be taken lightly.
 They are not the same as helium rooftop installations or ground installations.
-Because of the sheer height involved and the special considerations a rooftop installation entails, you'll need to be extra cautious.
+Because of the sheer height and the special considerations a rooftop installation entails, you'll need to be extra cautious.
 This article will outline the necessary steps for rooftop installations.
-However, if you own an inflatable or are thinking of buying one, I strongly suggest you hire a professional to conduct at least your first install.
+However, if you own an inflatable or are considering buying one, we strongly suggest hiring a professional to conduct at least your first install.

 Step 1 - Make Sure You Have the Necessary Equipment